 How to name a business legally

 The legal requirements of choosing a business name are different depending on your country and business structure—ie. if you’ll be trading as a sole proprietor, as a limited company, or a corporation.

 Please note that Jimdo cannot and does not offer legal advice.
 In case of uncertainty, we recommend contacting a legal expert.

-General rules that apply to every business name:
+Here are some general rules that apply to business names: